dhm2013724/yolov2_xilinx_fpga/Software version/02_ReorganizeWeightAndQuantizeWeightAndBias/README.md

 Second(__Optional__), if you want to test the reorganized weight, you can annotate the marco define __REORG_GEN__ and anti-annotate marco define __REORG_TEST__ in yolov2.h.
 Run this code to compare the output with First step.

+Third, if you want to quantize the wieght and bias, you should anti-annotate marco define __QUANTI__ in main.cpp and run this code.
+This step will generate four files: "biasv2_comb_ap16.bin",  "biasv2_comb_ap16_maxQ_23.bin", "weightsv2_comb_reorg_ap16.bin", and "weightsv2_comb_reorg_ap16_maxQ_23.bin".
+Two bin files(* _ ap16.bin) are quantized weight and bias.
+The other two bin files(* _ maxQ_23.bin) are fraction bit for weight and bias in 23 convolutional layers.